Deadman's Bridge to Lowburn Bridge

 What's next for McNulty Inlet?

 Over the coming weeks, the crew will be finalising the project ready for growth in summer.
 With any planting project, whether in a dry Central Otago site such as McNulty Inlet or your own back garden, some losses are expected.
 To combat this, further topsoil, mulch, water crystals, a high-quality irrigation system, and rabbit fencing are being installed.
 A new and improved footpath will also be created to allow the community to visit, explore and enjoy the newly established habitat and wildlife it will attract.
-Separate to this, weed clearing will also be undertaken between Deadman’s Bridge and Lowburn Bridge.e lake. |
+Separate from this, weed clearing will also be undertaken between Deadman’s Bridge and Lowburn Bridge. |

 |

 On Saturday 8th & Sunday 9th October 2022, we partnered with Te Tapu o Tāne - Growing Trees & Communities and Trees That Count to deliver the largest community planting event ever seen in Cromwell.
-Over 200 people from the local community and businesses came together to plant 10,000 native trees & shrubs to increase local biodiversity and community wellbeing.
+Over 200 people from the local community and businesses came together to plant 10,000 native trees & shrubs to increase local biodiversity and community well-being.

 Video by Tuatahi Creatives |